bridgetlane/the-force/README.md

 •	You have a Skype account

-•	You have a server to host the website
+•	You have a server to host the website, set up with the code in the server folder: server.js

 •	You’ve read through “How to Become an iJedi” on the webpage, and have downloaded the receive file onto your camera-enabled laptop